microsoft/WhatTheHack/015-Serverless/Student/Challenge-03.md

 **HINT:** _Record names and keys_

+Create the resources in Azure according the following specifications:

-1. Create a resource group
+- Create a resource group
-1. Create an Azure Cosmos DB account
+- Create an Azure Cosmos DB account
 *If this takes a while, move ahead and come back to finish the containers*
     * API : Core (SQL)
     * Disable Geo-redundancy and multi-region writes